tonytw1/squirrel-detector/README.md

 GPUs are very beneficial but smaller desktop GPUs lack the RAM to load a large object detection model.

 ### Checkpoints

-As it trains TensorFlow periodically drops check points.
+As it trains, TensorFlow periodically drops check points.
 These represent the current parameter settings for the model.
-Training is about finding the model parameters which best fit the data.
+Training is about finding the model parameters which best fit our data.

 ![Check points](checkpoints.png)

-Check points can be used to port pause and resume training.
+Check points can be used to pause and resume training.

 They can also be used to resume training on a faster GPU enabled cloud instance.

 ### Evaluating while training

 We can use the evaluation images we reserved to continually evaluate the model's accuracy as it trains.

 ```
 export CUDA_VISIBLE_DEVICES=-1